-As a child, I lived on the southern coast of England.
-To me, a favorite summer’s day outing involved walking out the back gate and trekking four miles across the South Downs to the chalk cliffs overlooking Beachy Head Lighthouse.
+I lived on the southern coast of England during part of my childhood.
+A favorite summer’s day outing involved walking out the back gate and trekking four miles across the South Downs to the chalk cliffs overlooking Beachy Head Lighthouse.

 Over the years, I saw the lighthouse from almost every vantage point.
 Whether viewed from the adjacent shoreline or the cliffs above, that structure represented stability and dependability.
 Despite enormous waves and crashing gale-force winds, to this day a powerful beam consistently shines from Beachy Head across the English Channel.
 Even when engulfed in dense fog, the beacon shines without interruption accompanied by the deep resonating tone of a foghorn that put me to sleep on many winter nights.

 The lighthouse provides a powerful visual concept of Paul’s admonition in today’s text:

 1 CORINTHIANS 15:58 (CJB)

 “So, my dear brothers, stand firm and immovable, always doing the Lord’s work as vigorously as you can, knowing that united with the Lord your efforts are not in vain.”

 Paul informs us that the life of faith is not theoretical, but intensely practical.
 People of faith have purpose!
 Within any given culture, however, there are forces that can distract, deter and even discourage Christians from accomplishing God’s intended purpose for their life.

 On the basis of all that God has made available to us, Paul stirs us to consistent, positive action in service for the Lord.
 When tempted to give up in times of adversity, he challenges us to stand firm with unfaltering perseverance.
 In the face of intimidating opposition, he encourages us to demonstrate an immovable faith that is unshakable and resolute.